Dollar cost averaging

 Dollar cost averaging is a strategy in which you make regular, fixed investments regardless of the cost of the asset.
 By investing on a set schedule, you develop discipline that can help you be a better long-term investor.
 Plus, investing systematically lets you buy more shares when the price is low and fewer when the price is high.
 Think of it this way: It helps "average out" your share price over time.

-Pros of dollar cost averaging
+Benefits of dollar cost averaging

 Some potential benefits of dollar cost averaging can include: